 DMARC (Domain-based Message Authentication Reporting & Conformance) uses SPF and DKIM protocols to ensure even more security in message authentication, providing reporting from receivers to senders.
 This way you monitor your domain and improve your mail server protection.

 SURBL (Spam URI Real-time Black List) is also a spam detection method, similar to DNSBL.
-It is a list of URIs that in some moment have appeared in unsolicited messages.
+It is a list of URIs that at some moments have appeared in unsolicited messages.
 If you have a SURBL filter, you prevent different types of attacks.

 You should have a local IP blacklist on your mail server, since targeted attacks, such as spear-phishing, are on the rise.

-TLS (Transport Layer Security) and SSL (Secure Socket Layer) are your best friends when using POP3 encryption and IMAP authentication, since they are security protocols that authenticate messages.
+TLS (Transport Layer Security) is your best friend when using POP3 encryption and IMAP authentication since it's a security protocol that authenticates messages.